bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - (too) heavily used by OTOBO
 - Event handling depends on the destruction of objects at the end of a request

-- yet another middleware
+yet another middleware declared in otobo.psgi:

-otobo.psgi:

     my $ManageObjectsMiddleware = sub {
         my $App = shift;